 New evidence

-Was the School aware of this information?
+Was the School aware of this information at the time of the Exceptional Circumstances deadline?

 Did the student make any attempt to inform the School of any exceptional circumstances?
-If so provide details.
+If so, provide details.

-Had the School made students aware of the guidelines for exceptional circumstances?
+Has the School made students aware of the guidelines for exceptional circumstances?
 If so, how?

 Procedural irregularity